Sunday School at 9AM & Worship at 10AM

 Biography

 Jeff and his wife Melissa have been part of the Cornerstone family since moving from Maryland in 2005.
 Soon after they arrived, Jeff jumped in to help with relief efforts for those affected by Hurricane Katrina.
-Over the years, he’s had the privilege of serving as a deacon, using his background in finance to support the church through roles like the Finance Committee and Mercy Ministry.
+Over the years, he’s had the privilege of serving as a Deacon, using his background in finance to support the church through roles like the Finance Committee and the Mercy Ministry.
 Cornerstone has been a special place for them to grow and serve together.

 Diaconal Associates